orientechnologies/orientdb-docs/OrientDB-REST.md

 ## DISTRIBUTED

 ### GET - Status
-Shows the status of the OrientDB Server in distributed mode.
+Shows the status of the OrientDB Server in distributed mode only with Enterprise Edition.
 Server authentication required.

 Syntax: `http://<ip>:<port>/distributed/stats`